hafizhlf/room-booking-odoo-fastapi/README.md

 ## Overview

-This module demonstrating the integration of Odoo and FastAPI to provide a RESTful API for room booking management.
+This module demonstrates the integration of Odoo and FastAPI to provide a RESTful API for room booking management.

 ## Features